ofek-wasserman/synthetic-data-generator/README.md

 ## About This Project

 This project was created as part of the "LLM Engineering: Master AI and Large Language Models" course by Ed Donner on Udemy.
-It demonstrates practical application of:
+It demonstrates the practical application of:
 - Working with LLM APIs (OpenAI GPT-4)
 - Building user interfaces for AI tools with Gradio
 - Handling API keys securely with environment variables
 - Prompt engineering for data generation tasks
 - Creating production-ready Python applications

-This is one of several hands-on projects I completed while learning LLM engineering concepts including RAG systems, AI agents, and prompt optimization.

 ## Acknowledgments

 - Course: [LLM Engineering: Master AI and Large Language Models](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/) by Ed Donner
 - Built with [OpenAI API](https://openai.com)
 - UI powered by [Gradio](https://gradio.app)
-- Part of my LLM Engineering learning journey